yangheng95/PyABSA/README.md

 ```

 We hope this repository will help you and sincerely request bug reports and Suggestions.
 If you like this repository you
-can star or share this repository to others.
+can star or share this repository to your friends.

 Codes for our paper(s):